310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Subaru serious %}
 Why’re you suddenly speaking politely… No, it's just as you said.
-I agree.
+I agree with you.

 Sorry.
 I was reminded of what happened in the past, and got angry.